zeek/zeek/scripts/base/frameworks/broker/main.zeek.rst

 Redefinable Options
 ###################
-.. bro:id:: Broker::aggressive_interval
+.. zeek:id:: Broker::aggressive_interval

-   :Type: :bro:type:`count`
+   :Type: :zeek:type:`count`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``4``

    Frequency of work-stealing polling attempts for Broker/CAF threads in "aggressive" mode.

-.. bro:id:: Broker::aggressive_polls
+.. zeek:id:: Broker::aggressive_polls

-   :Type: :bro:type:`count`
+   :Type: :zeek:type:`count`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``5``

    Number of work-stealing polling attempts for Broker/CAF threads in "aggressive" mode.

-.. bro:id:: Broker::congestion_queue_size
+.. zeek:id:: Broker::congestion_queue_size

-   :Type: :bro:type:`count`
+   :Type: :zeek:type:`count`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``200``

    The number of buffered messages at the Broker/CAF layer after which a subscriber considers themselves congested (i.e. tune the congestion control mechanisms).

-.. bro:id:: Broker::default_connect_retry
+.. zeek:id:: Broker::default_connect_retry

-   :Type: :bro:type:`interval`
+   :Type: :zeek:type:`interval`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``30.0 secs``

    Default interval to retry connecting to a peer if it cannot be made to work initially, or if it ever becomes disconnected.
-Use of the BRO_DEFAULT_CONNECT_RETRY environment variable (set as number of seconds) will override this option and also any values given to :bro:see:`Broker::peer`.
+Use of the BRO_DEFAULT_CONNECT_RETRY environment variable (set as number of seconds) will override this option and also any values given to :zeek:see:`Broker::peer`.

-.. bro:id:: Broker::default_listen_address
+.. zeek:id:: Broker::default_listen_address

-   :Type: :bro:type:`string`
+   :Type: :zeek:type:`string`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``""``

    Default address on which to listen.

-   .. bro:see:: Broker::listen
+   .. zeek:see:: Broker::listen

-.. bro:id:: Broker::default_listen_retry
+.. zeek:id:: Broker::default_listen_retry

-   :Type: :bro:type:`interval`
+   :Type: :zeek:type:`interval`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``30.0 secs``

    Default interval to retry listening on a port if it's currently in use already.
-Use of the BRO_DEFAULT_LISTEN_RETRY environment variable (set as a number of seconds) will override this option and also any values given to :bro:see:`Broker::listen`.
+Use of the BRO_DEFAULT_LISTEN_RETRY environment variable (set as a number of seconds) will override this option and also any values given to :zeek:see:`Broker::listen`.

-.. bro:id:: Broker::default_log_topic_prefix
+.. zeek:id:: Broker::default_log_topic_prefix

-   :Type: :bro:type:`string`
+   :Type: :zeek:type:`string`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``"bro/logs/"``

    The default topic prefix where logs will be published.
 The log's stream id is appended when writing to a particular stream.

-.. bro:id:: Broker::default_port
+.. zeek:id:: Broker::default_port

-   :Type: :bro:type:`port`
+   :Type: :zeek:type:`port`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``9999/tcp``

    Default port for Broker communication.
 Where not specified otherwise, this is the port to connect to and listen on.

-.. bro:id:: Broker::disable_ssl
+.. zeek:id:: Broker::disable_ssl

-   :Type: :bro:type:`bool`
+   :Type: :zeek:type:`bool`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``F``

    If true, do not use SSL for network connections.
 By default, SSL will